evolvingstuff/vdw2/content/posts/vitamin-d-now-conclusive-for-covid-dr-campbell-video-and-transcript.md

 ---

-#### Vitamin D is very safe, <a href="/posts/overview-toxicity-of-vitamin-drarely-toxic" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Toxicity of vitamin D|rarely toxic">Overview Toxicity of vitamin D|rarely toxic</a> and never deadly
+#### Vitamin D is very safe, <a href="/posts/overview-toxicity-of-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Toxicity of vitamin D">rarely toxic</a> and never deadly